Make Way for a Lady

 Make Way for a Lady is a 1936 American romantic comedy drama film directed by David Burton and starring Herbert Marshall, Anne Shirley and Gertrude Michael.
-June Drew (Anne Shirley) is the teenaged "lady" based on Elizabeth Jordan's novel Daddy and I.
+June Drew (Anne Shirley) is the teenaged "lady" based on Elizabeth Jordan's novel Daddy and I. Marshall and Michael previously starred together in Till We Meet Again, earlier in 1936.

 Plot

-June Drew (Anne Shirley) is the daughter of widowed Christopher Drew (Herbert Marshall), who suffers in silence as his daughter tries to "match" him with every eligible woman in sight.
+June Drew is the daughter of widowed Christopher Drew, who suffers in silence as his daughter tries to "match" him with every eligible woman in sight.